Intent, Implementation and Impact Statement

 Our History curriculum aims to inspire curiosity and fascination about the past in Britain and the wider world, whilst developing coherent chronological knowledge and an enquiring mind.
 Our teaching of chronology, helps to develop a sense of identity and a cultural understanding, based on their historical heritage.
 This enables our children to learn to value their own and other people’s cultures in modern multi-cultural Britain.
 We aim to provide the children with a rich and diverse history curriculum, equipping them with a coherent knowledge and understanding.

 Across Key Stage 1, children begin to develop an awareness of the past using historical vocabulary.
-They study people and events and begin to identify similarities and differences between different time periods.
+They study people and events and identify similarities and differences between different time periods.
 Children learn some of the ways in which we find out about the past and how events studied fit into the chronological framework.

 Within Key Stage 2, children build on prior knowledge and continue to develop chronologically secure knowledge of British, local and world history.
 Children learn to develop historically valid questions, identifying contrasts and trends over time, and make connections.
 Children also learn how our knowledge of the past is constructed through a range of sources.
 A series of stimulating lessons are planned, with clear knowledge and skills-based learning objectives and subject-specific vocabulary.
 Teachers assess learning in history against knowledge, skills-based learning objectives and enquiry questions within unit overviews.
-Enrichment opportunities, such as inspirational visits, educational visits and events, provide our children with rich experiences and enhance teaching, learning and knowledge.
+Enrichment opportunities, such as inspirational visits, educational visits and events and themed days provide our children with rich experiences and enhance teaching, learning and knowledge.

 Our historians will be given a variety of enrichment and experiences both in and out of the classroom where appropriate to create memorable learning opportunities and to further support and develop their understanding.
 Our History curriculum promotes children’s Spiritual, Moral, Social and Cultural development, ensuring that they are reflective and responsible citizens.
 Fundamental British Values are actively promoted in History lessons in order to prepare the children for life in Modern Britain.

 Our history curriculum is high quality and ensures that children have a strong knowledge of historical events, a coherent understanding of chronology and an appreciation of the impact that history has on the modern world.
-Our children enjoy and love learning about history by gaining knowledge and skills, not just through learning in the classroom, but also through educational visits and visitors.
+Our children enjoy and love learning about history by gaining knowledge and skills, not just through learning in the classroom, but also through educational visits and themed days.
 Our children are confident and able to talk about what they have learnt in history using subject specific vocabulary and are able to recall their learning over time.
 Through the breadth and depth that our curriculum offers, our children become passionate historians, who are inspired by the subject, are curious to find out more about the past and have a love of history that will remain with them for the rest of their lives.